 The platform is deployed into a stakeholder process and training is delivered to ensure uptake and impact.

-MapX was initially co-founded and co-directed by Ozong Agborsangaya-Fiteu of the World Bank and David E. Jensen of the United Nations Environment Programme (UNEP).
+MapX was initially co-founded by Ozong Agborsangaya-Fiteu of the World Bank and David E. Jensen of the United Nations Environment Programme (UNEP).
 Nicolas Ray (UNEP/GRID-Geneva) was the first technical director.
-Frederic Moser (UNEP/GRID-Geneva) is the lead developer since version 2.0.
+Frederic Moser (UNEP/GRID-Geneva) is the lead developer.
 Inga Petersen was the first business development manager.
 Marion Planque and Theresa Dearden also played key roles in the early development of MapX.
 As part of internal streamlining of digital capacities, the management of MapX was transferred to UNEP/GRID-Geneva on 1st January 2020 with Pierre Lacroix being the programme manager, in close relation with the implementation of the World Environment Situation Room under the leadership of Pascal Peduzzi (Director, UNEP/GRID-Geneva).

 Meet the MapX team